 - Accessible: Can be retrieved for reference or access within a reasonable period of time.

-- Authentic: Correctly reflect the original records.
+- Authentic: Correctly reflect the original documents.